formfcw/directus-extension-flexible-editor/README.md

 </details>

-:rocket: **Inline Blocks**: Use relation blocks inline by inserting them directly into the text flow as “Relation Inline Blocks”.
+:rocket: **Inline Blocks**: Use relation blocks inline by inserting them directly into the text flow as "Relation Inline Blocks".

 <details><summary>Show example</summary>